 The 22nd annual edition of Quality Counts continues Education Week’s long-standing tradition of grading the states on their performance.
 A state’s overall grade is the average of its scores on the three separate indices tracked by the report.

-Diving into the findings for the three graded indices, Oklahoma earns a C in the Chance-for-Success category and ranks 45th.
+Diving into the findings for the three graded indices, Oklahoma earns a C-minus in the Chance-for-Success category and ranks 44th.
 The average state earns a C-plus.
 In School Finance, Oklahoma receives a D and ranks 44th.
-For the K-12 Achievement Index, last updated in the 2016 report, it finishes 39th with a grade of D. The average state earns grades of C and C-minus in School Finance and K-12 Achievement.
+For the K-12 Achievement Index, it finishes 47th with a grade of D. The average state earns grades of C in School Finance and K-12 Achievement.
 More details on results in these categories are reported below.

 Vol. 37, Issue 17